 Hazardous Materials: Trucks carrying “hazmats” are required to carry a special permit that they obtain from the FMCSA.
 All hazardous materials must be properly labeled and stored as required by law.

 Even if a truck driver adheres to all the requirements set forth in the FMCSR, they can still be found liable in court if they were negligent.

-At Chappell, Smith & Arden, we have extensive experience investigating trucking accidents to get answers for our clients and hold the responsible parties accountable.
+At Chappell Smith & Arden, P.A., we have extensive experience investigating trucking accidents to get answers for our clients and hold the responsible parties accountable.
 To learn more about how we can help you, contact an experienced Columbia truck accident lawyer today at 803-929-3600, or contact us online.
 We offer free consultations at our six offices conveniently located across South Carolina.
 We represent victims of trucking accidents throughout South Carolina, including Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, and Summerville.